KxSystems/docs-v1/docs/cookbook/multithreaded-input.md

 There can be a maximum of 1020 concurrent connections, with each connection requiring a minimum of 64Mb, the real amount depending on the working space required by the query being executed.
 Each connection has its own thread, which is either reading, calculating or writing a response; in addition there is the main thread, which monitors stdin, invokes `.z.ts` on timer expiry and monitors other socket descriptors.
 (There should not be any).

-Updates to globals are not allowed unless they occur from within `.z.ts`, and even then they should not be frequent as the timer expiry waits for completion of exiting queries, blocking new queries (using multiple-read single-write lock).
+Updates to globals are allowed only if they occur from within `.z.ts`, or via a socket listed in `.z.W`, and even then they should not be frequent, as these wait for completion of exiting queries, blocking new queries (using multiple-read single-write lock).
 If an attempt is made to update globals from threads other than main, they should get a `'no update` error.
-If an update came in via the console, or via a socket being processed by the main thread, currently these updates are not thread-safe.

 The switching in and out of this mode now checks to avoid the situation where the main thread could have a socket open, and sockets being processed in other threads simultaneously.